Manny Sanguillén: Career statistics

 Sanguillen currently operates "Manny's BBQ", a barbecue-style concession stand at the Pirates' current home, PNC Park.
 He sits in a chair greeting fans in line to buy food, signing autographs and posing for photos.

 Before the Pirates' win over the Cincinnati Reds at PNC Park on August 24, 2019, Sanguillen was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in a special ceremony before over 26,000 fans.
+Sanguillen was subsequently also inducted into the Pittsburgh Pirates Hall of Fame in 2024.